candy081500/can.github.cn/README.md

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+It includes conventions f

 ```markdown
 Syntax highlighted code block